GPUOpen-Tools/gpu_performance_api/docs/sphinx/source/usage.rst

 must be executed in the correct order by the application -- the command list which ends the sample must be executed after the command list which begins the sample.
-Both the command list where the sample starts and the command list where the sample ends must be started using GPA_BeginCommandList.
-After the sample has been started on the first command list using GPA_BeginSample, it can be continued on another command list by calling GPA_ContinueSampleOnCommandList.
-After it has been continued, the sample can be ended using GPA_EndSample and specifying the second command list.
+Both the command list where the sample starts and the command list where the sample ends must be started using GpaBeginCommandList.
+After the sample has been started on the first command list using GpaBeginSample, it can be continued on another command list by calling GpaContinueSampleOnCommandList.
+After it has been continued, the sample can be ended using GpaEndSample and specifying the second command list.

 Deploying GPUPerfAPI
 @@@@@@@@@@@@@@@@@@@@